 For example, the success of Apple's iPad led to a brand identification that consumers extended to all of the company's products, i.e. the iPad is great, therefore all of Apple's products must be great.
 This was the halo effect in action, and Apple was able to introduce new products that the public simply assumed were guaranteed to be top quality.

 That same halo effect can be leveraged by successful bloggers.
-Your hard won reputation in one small niche will be transferred in the mind of your audience to your other endeavors.
-In other words, “this person knows their bouillabaisse; it’s a sure thing they know who makes the best kitchen utensils”.
+Your hard-won reputation in one small niche will be transferred from the mind of your audience to your other endeavors.
+In other words, “this person knows their bouillabaisse; it's a sure thing they know who makes the best kitchen utensils”.
 By building a solid reputation in one small niche, you can create an authoritative online identity that will extend to other topics.

 For a blog to be truly successful, it needs to become the go-to source for information on a specific topic.
 By narrowing your focus, and starting small, you can build an online reputation for creating the most authoritative and informative blogs in your field.
 That reputation will keep visitors coming to all of your sites for the information they want, and the information they want to share with others.